redox-os/book/src/build-system-reference.md

 - `make x.--all` - Any recipe target (x) can be run in all recipes at `recipes` (like `make c.--all` which clean all recipe binaries, for example)
 - `make x.--category-folder-name` - Any recipe target (x) can be run in all recipes of some category folder at `recipes` (like `make u.--category-wip` which clean all recipe sources and binaries from the `wip` folder, for example), if you need to use a sub-category use `--category-folder-name/subfolder`

-All recipe commands (f, r, c, u, cr, ucr) can be run with multiple recipes, just separate them with a comma. for example: `make f.recipe1,recipe2` will download the sources of `recipe1` and `recipe2`
+All recipe targets also support multiple recipe entries by separating each recipe name with a comma. for example: `make f.recipe1,recipe2` will download the sources of `recipe1` and `recipe2`

 ### QEMU/VirtualBox

-- `make qemu` - If a `build/harddrive.img` file exists, QEMU will run using that image.
-If you want to force a rebuild first, use `make rebuild qemu`.
+- `make qemu` - Boot Redox in QEMU, if a `build/harddrive.img` file exists QEMU will run using that image.
+If you want to force a rebuild first, run the `make rebuild qemu` command.
 Sometimes `make qemu` will detect changes and rebuild, but this is not typical.
 If you are interested in a particular combination of QEMU command line options, have a look through `mk/qemu.mk`
-- `make qemu gpu=no` - Start QEMU without a GUI (Orbital is disabled).
+- `make qemu gpu=no` - Start QEMU without a GUI (disables Orbital).
 - `make qemu gpu=virtio` - Start QEMU with the VirtIO GPU driver.
 - `make qemu audio=no` - Disable all sound drivers.
 - `make qemu usb=no` - Disable all USB drivers.
 - `make qemu uefi=yes` - Enable the UEFI boot loader (it supports more screen resolutions).
 - `make qemu live=yes` - Fully load the Redox image to RAM.
-- `make qemu disk=nvme` - Boot Redox from a NVMe interface (SSD emulation).
+- `make qemu disk=nvme` - Boot Redox from a NVMe interface (high-performance SSD emulation).
 - `make qemu disk=usb` - Boot Redox from a virtual USB device.
 - `make qemu disk=cdrom` - Boot Redox from a virtual CD-ROM disk.
-- `make qemu kvm=no` - Start QEMU without the Linux KVM acceleration.
+- `make qemu kvm=no` - Start QEMU without the [Linux KVM](https://en.wikipedia.org/wiki/Kernel-based_Virtual_Machine) acceleration if it's not supported.
-- `make qemu iommu=no` - Start QEMU without IOMMU.
+- `make qemu iommu=yes` - Start QEMU with [IOMMU](https://en.wikipedia.org/wiki/Input-output_memory_management_unit) enabled.
-- `make qemu gdb=yes` - Start QEMU with GDB support (you need to add the `gdbserver` recipe on your filesystem configuration before, then run the `make gdb` command in another shell)
+- `make qemu gdb=yes` - Start QEMU with the GDB configuration enabled, you need to run the `make rp.gdbserver` command before to install the GDB server in the Redox image (persist until the next image creation) or add the `gdbserver` recipe on your filesystem configuration (`gdbserver = {}`) to persist in new images, then run the `make gdb` command in another shell to connect the GDB processes.
-- `make gdb` - Connects the GDB from Linux/BSD/MacOSX to the GDB server (gdbserver) on Redox in QEMU.
+- `make gdb` - Connects the host system GDB to the GDB server (`gdbserver` recipe) running inside of Redox in QEMU.
 - `make qemu option1=value option2=value` - Cumulative QEMU options are supported.
-- `make virtualbox` - The same as `make qemu`, but for VirtualBox (it requires the VirtualBox service to be running, run `systemctl status vboxdrv.service` to verify or `akmods; systemctl restart vboxdrv.service` to enable on systems using systemd).
+- `make virtualbox` - Boot Redox in VirtualBox, it requires the VirtualBox service to be running, run `systemctl status vboxdrv.service` to verify or `akmods; systemctl restart vboxdrv.service` to enable on systems using systemd.

 ## Environment Variables